 Best things to do in Intramuros series: The Walled City, Landmarks, and Ruins

 Church Ruins beside the Panda’s Last Night Out Beside and across the ruins, an enjoying ambiance and busy street at night with al fresco diners and bars to choose from.
-The area can be seen across an old walls of military barracks, about 200 meters away.
+The area can be seen across the old walls of military barracks, about 200 meters away.
 Of course the night out scene completely disappeared along with the monument marker [around 4 statues with 7 feet high].
 The place turned out to be gloomy at night, no more lively activities, food stalls and live music performances.
 The sad part we documented, the looters perhaps picked up the statues piece by piece probably made a living out of it.
-We can’t verified what material the markers were made of, a steel or bronze maybe, that interests others.
-If only Intramuros management was able to restore the figures, but whose to blame, there’s reason for everything.
+We can’t verify what material the markers were made of, a steel or bronze maybe, that interests others.
+If only Intramuros management was able to restore the figures, but who’s to blame, there’s a reason for everything.

 Before: photos of Panda’s Last Night Out

 Intramuros is the oldest and special historical district within the City of Manila.
 Gates are open to pedestrians and light motor vehicles only.
-The efforts of restoration of the Spanish-era influences and development of this priceless heritage is continuously progressing from concern citizens and groups.
+The efforts of restoration of the Spanish-era influences and development of this priceless heritage is continuously progressing from concerned citizens and groups.
 Built by Spaniards during the 16th Century in a Spanish colonial period, Intramuros was considered Manila itself.
 Intramuros literally “within the walls” – meaning within the wall enclosure of the fortress, the structure design is surrounded by thick, high walls and moats.

 Memorare Manila: Plaza de la Fuerza